-In the spring of 2001, the University of Utah School of Medicine-Department of Pediatrics and Utah State University-the Center for Persons with Disabilities (a University Center for Excellence) become a LEND Program.
+In the spring of 2001, the University of Utah School of Medicine-Department of Pediatrics and Utah State University-the Center for Persons with Disabilities (a University Center for Excellence in Develepmental Disabilty) become a LEND Program.
 The URLEND (Utah Regional Leadership Education in Neurodevelopmental Disabilities) training program was initially developed as a partnership between the hospital training of the University of Utah and the University Center for Excellence in Developmental Disabilities at Utah State University.
 Our initial collaboration grew to include another university within Utah (Brigham Young University) and the neighboring states of Idaho, Montana, North Dakota and Wyoming.
-Through our use of technology, the URLEND reaches all corners of these rural and frontier western states.
+Through our use of technology, the URLEND program reaches all corners of these rural and frontier western states.

 LEND training programs were historically co-located within medical campuses and because Idaho, Montana and Wyoming do not have medical colleges, the training that this program provides would not have been available with out this collaboration.